 Pain in the hip is very common.
 Hip pain affects children and adults and can have a variety of different causes.
 You should see a doctor or physiotherapist if your hip pain persists.

-Sometimes pain from other areas can be felt in your hip - this is called ‘referred pain’.
+Sometimes you can feel pain from other areas of your body in your hip - this is called ‘referred pain’.

 - walk up or down stairs

 Usually if the problem is with the hip itself you will feel pain inside your hip or your groin.

 Conditions that cause hip pain include:

 - hip deformities and disorders

 - a fracture of the neck (top) of the femur (thigh bone)